 Obesity is an accumulation of excess body fat.

-As extra body fat causes extra body weight, weight can be measured to determine if a cat is overweight or obese.
-This is much easier than trying to measure body fat.
 Using body weight as a guide, cats are considered overweight when they weigh 10-20% above their ideal body weight.
 Cats are considered obese when they weigh more than 20% above their ideal body weight.

 What are the risks posed by obesity?